RensTillmann/super-forms/docs/import-export.md

 In order to do this you have to go to the form builder page of the form you wish to export and import.
 You can do this by navigating to `Super Forms` > `Your Forms` and clicking on the form.

-We will have to export both the **form code** and **settings code** for this form which are described below:

-##### Step 1: Exporting the form code

-At the bottom of the form builder page you will find the form code which you have to copy (_CTRL+C_ ).
-After copying the code go to your other site and create a new form via `Super Forms` > `Create Form`.
-Scroll down to the bottom and paste the form code in the same section.
-Now click `Save` at the top right of the page in order to save the form.
-After saving you will notice the new form has the same elements as the one on your old site.

-##### Step 2: Exporting the form settings

-Now we have to copy the form settings.
-On the form builder page go to `Form Settings` section and choose `Export & Import` from the dropdown.
+Click on `Form Settings` TAB, and select `Export & Import` from the dropdown menu.
-Now copy (_CTRL+C_ ) the form settings code.
-Go to your new form and go to the same location, except now you paste the code in the **Import settings** section.
-Click the `Import settings` button to save the settings for the form.

-_If you followed step 1 and 2, your new form should now be imported succesfully._
+Now click `Export` (this should save the export file to your computer)

+The exported file will hold both the form elements and the form settings.

 #### Export all forms

-?> This method allows you to export all forms at once to a **.txt file**.
+?> This method allows you to export all forms at once.

 To export your forms navigate to `Super Forms` > `Settings` > `Export & Import`.
 Scroll down to the **Export Forms** section.
-Click the `Export Forms` button to start downloading the .txt file which will contain all form codes.
+Click the `Export Forms` button to start downloading the file which will contain all forms.

-!> **NOTE:** If you have many forms the file size might be to large for your WordPress site to process.<br />If you receive an `undefined` error message you have to increase the memory limit in your **wp-config.php** file.<br />You can do this by adding the following code `define('WP_MEMORY_LIMIT', '2560M');`.<br />Just make sure to put it right before `/* That's all, stop editing!
-Happy blogging. */`

-After the file has been downloaded successfully you can import the file on your new site by clicking the `Select Import file (.txt)` button.
+After the file has been downloaded successfully you can import the file on your new site by clicking the `Select Import file` button.
-Now search the **.txt** export file on your computer and upload it.
+Now search the import file on your computer and upload it.

 The import will now run.
-Give it a couple of minutes to import depending on the amount of forms.
+Give it a couple of minutes (depending on the amount of forms) to process.
-After the import finished your forms should have been imported.
+After the import finished your forms should have been imported and available for usage.